Evian-Zhang/Wispha/README.md

 ## Contributing to Wispha

-Welcome to make issues and pull request.
+Welcome to open issues or make pull request.